MCP Server

 Parameters:

-query(required): Search texttitle_only(optional): Only search titles (default: false)
+query(required): Search texttitle_only(optional): Only search titles (default: false)status(optional): Filter results by ADR statuscase_sensitive(optional): Perform case-sensitive search (default: false)

 create_adr